tomjackman/dataset-scenario-generator/README.md

 * Create a function that runs repeatedly on an interval set in the scenario configuration.
 This will run through the steps in a scenario.
 * At each interval step, update the local dataset to the dataset defined in the scenarios step (if `step.dataset_update` is set to `true`).
 * Add handling for steps that are done offline by checking if `step.online` is set to `false`.

+### Creating a Schema for a Dataset
+A new schema can be created under the `schemas/` directory.
+A sample schema can be seen in `schemas/sample.js`.
+Schemas should provide default values for all fields.
+This will allow you to specify certain fields to have set values, whilst allowing other fields to use randomnly generated values.
+Data is generated using [Chance.js](http://chancejs.com).